 The private operators use their own descriptions for the services but for all intent and purpose they are operating a RB or RE service under a private franchise.

-The ticketing rules and regulations, as well as any Deutsche Bahn-issued day tickets or flat rate tickets are all valid on these services.
+Trains may be a different colour than the ubiquitous Deutsche Bahn red – but your ticket will still be valid.
+Ticketing rules and regulations, as well as any Deutsche Bahn-issued day tickets or flat rate tickets are all valid on these services.

 Long-distance (intercity) travel is a separate topic in itself.